 One large room in the museum is set up to look like a 1950s-era main street, completely decked out in all manner of colorful, blinking, and spinning signs.

 The museum offers free tours Wednesday-Sunday, and even has a working neon shop inside.
-This was one of my favorite places in Cincinnati!
+Of all the things to do in Cincinnati, this is probably my favorite!

 Other museums worth visiting in Cincinnati include: